 This web page shows only a small excerpt of our Bonello research.
-Another 77 words (6 lines of text) covering the years 160 and 1600 are included under the topic Early Bonello History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1600, 1653 and 1699 are included under the topic Early Bonello History in all our PDF Extended History products and printed products wherever possible.

 Few standards of spelling and translation existed in the Middle Ages. spelling variations, are thus, an extremely common occurrence in records of ancient Scottish names.
 Over the years, Bonello has been spelled Bonally, Bonelly, Bonallo, Bonalo, Bonaly, Bonnella, Bonela, Bonello and many more.